If you work in SEO or trying

 - Promotion! – If a member of the team is performing a task extremely well, and you think their skills could transfer to the next job up – outreach manager or project manager – then give them a shot and offer them the pay rise.

 - Productivity – big big issue, especially when it comes to remote work and when you have multiple projects going on.
 Stay on top of what they’re doing, and ensure they’re not taking too long on tasks or missing them out completely.
-That’s where something like TimeDoctor can come in handy.
-And another useful tool to use is Right Inbox’s reminder email feature.
+That’s where something like TimeDoctor can come in handy, or using Right Inbox’s reminder email feature.
 Ensures increased productivity and that you don’t lose track of important conversations.

 I’m not saying this’ll happen overnight – and there’s going to be a few teething problems along the way.
 But just think about having to hire and train a team in-person or for a bricks and mortar business.
 There’s always going to be people off sick, people not performing, mistakes getting made, having to draw up contracts… the list is endless!

 But the clear advantages of going down this route, of an international team of freelancers can’t be ignored.
-Literally, without having to even leave your bedroom, you can hire, fire, send payments and monitor their work so you can concentrate on where you’re really needed – growing and developing your business.
+Literally, without having to even leave your bedroom, you can hire, send payments and monitor progress so you can concentrate on where you’re really needed – growing and developing your business.